Malthodes marginatus

 male Malthodes marginatus showing genital segment (before and after clearing), North Elmham (Norfolk, UK), 17th May 2020

-2x male Malthodes marginatus showing frons and genital segments, Wendling Beck Environment Project (Norfolk, UK), 26th May 2023
+2x male Malthodes marginatus showing frons and genital segments, Wendling Beck Project (Norfolk, UK), 26th May 2023

 male Malthodes marginatus showing genital segment, Whitwell Common (Norfolk, UK), 14th May 2017